veekaybee/veekaybee.github.io/content/blog/2024-11-04-llms-calculators.md

 ## Why are we even doing this?

-From a user perspective, this is absolutely a disastrous violation of Jakob's Law of Ux, which states that people [expect the same kind of output](https://vickiboykis.com/2024/05/06/weve-been-put-in-the-vibe-space/) from the same kind of interface.
+From a user perspective, this is absolutely a disastrous violation of Jakob's Law of UX, which states that people [expect the same kind of output](https://vickiboykis.com/2024/05/06/weve-been-put-in-the-vibe-space/) from the same kind of interface.

 However, when you realize that the goal is, as [Terrence Tao notes](https://mathstodon.xyz/@tao/113132502735585408), to get models to solve mathematical theorems, it makes more sense, although all these models are still very far from actual reasoning.